taijusanagi/auth-wallet/docs/presentation.md

 The transaction is created and the signature is verified on Base Sepolia, then the actual account abstraction transaction is sent to Optimism Sepolia via LayerZero.
 It might take a moment... so let's check the already delivered transaction.
 The sample event was triggered in AuthWallet 2.5 on Optimism Sepolia, and the address matches the one from Base Sepolia.

-This demonstrates how AuthWallet 2.5’s pre-onboarding mechanism allows users to automatically access all EVM chains and create transactions across chains without the need to manage asset and gas-fee transfers.
+This demonstrates how AuthWallet 2.5’s onboarding mechanism allows users to automatically access all EVM chains and create transactions across chains without the need to manage asset and gas-fee transfers.

 That wraps up everything about AuthWallet 2.5.
 Thank you so much for your time!